PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 This is where things get real.

-You ran the test — now hunt it like it’s a true adversary:
+You ran the test.
+Now hunt it like it’s a true adversary:

 - Use KQL to find the process tree
 - Follow command lines, parent/child relationships, or network calls